 1. THE MASTER'S DEGREE IN NEW TECHNOLOGIES APPLIED TO TRANSLATION

-The Master's Degree in New Technologies Applied to Translation is is a degree from the Instituto Superior de Estudios Lingüísticos y Traducción de Sevilla (ISTRAD).
+The Master's Degree in New Technologies Applied to Translation is an officially recognized master’s degree organized by Ateneum University (Poland) with the academic support of ISTRAD (Instituto Superior de Estudios Lingüísticos y Traducción).

-The master's degree is essentially of a practical nature and consists of 120 ECTS credits (60 credits per academic year), with each credit being equivalent to 25 teaching hours.
+The master's degree is essentially of a practical nature and consists of 120 ECTS credits (60 credits per academic year) with each ECTS credit being equivalent to 25 teaching hours.